 Akagera national park is located in the north Eastern region of Rwanda about 110 kn from Kigali the capital of Rwanda, which is about a 2 ½ hour drive.
 It is beautiful park with lush green scenery and lots of wildlife and birds to see.

 Most favored and used means of transport to the park is by car.
 For the most part the road is quite good.
 There might be a few bumpy spots along the way, but that shouldn’t stop you from making the trip.
 The last 28km of the 110km from Kigali are mostly dirt roads, and so are all the roads inside the park.
-4X4 safari vehicles are recommended especially if you are travelling during the rainy season.
+4X4 safari vehicles are recommended especially if you are traveling during the rainy season.

 After getting to Kigali either by air or bus road, you can start of your Akagera safari from the city center.
 From Kigali drive out of town towards the airport.
 Just before you reach the airport, about 100m out, take a left turn.
 You will then be heading east towards Rwamagana.
 Drive through Rwamagana and on to Kayonza.
 When you get to Kayonza, take the right turn at the roundabout and drive on till you get to a Discentre station on the left side of the road as you get into the town of Kabarondo.
 There is a dirt immediately after the petrol station.
 Take a left turn onto that road and drive on for about 15km till you come to a junction at Rwinkwavu.
 You will see a signpost that reads Akagera national Park on the left.
 The park gates are about 13km ahead after the signpost.

 4×4 vehicles can be arranged by your safari operator of choice.
 Most tour companies will provide a driver and a guide, or if you are very adventurous you can opt for drive yourself, and depend on maps and directions to get you.
 It will all be fun and exciting.
-Several safari companies in operating in Rwanda have outlets and connections with major hotels in Kigali, so it should be easy to get in touch with one and arrange for a trip to the park.
+Several safari companies in operating in Rwanda have outlets and connections with major hotels in Kigali, so it should be easy to get in touch with one and arrange for a 3 days Akagera safari trip to the park.